LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 in a variety of settings.

 SQL lets you keep the data separate from the analysis.
 There is no risk of accidentally changing data when you are analysing it.
-If the data is changed, a saved query can be re-run to analyse the new data.
+If the data is updated, a saved query can be re-run to analyse the new data.

 SQL is optimised for handling large amounts of data.
 Data types help